jmoenig/Snap/DEVLOG.md

 ### 2023-10-18
 * updated stdlib (alternative code for sprite layer control)
+* updated stdlib (decustomized "rest for beats" and fixed "point in direction")

 ### 2023-10-17
 * byob: fixed a bug that assigned default values to prototype input fragments in customized primitives